 Learning more about yourself

 So how do you go about developing your self-awareness?
-As obvious as it sounds, start paying attention to the thing you do and notice how they are different from how other people react.
+The Thomas Personal Profile is a great place to start.
+The detailed report provides insight into your strengths and potential limitations, preferred communication style, your motivations and how you behave under pressure, which is perfect for this step.
+Also, you can start paying attention to the things you do and notice how they are different from how other people react.
 Faced with a challenge at work, do you dive in with enthusiasm, or seek time to reflect on the problem?
 Do you love talking to people, or do you find it tiresome when people talk too much?

 Develop your strengths